traveloka/harmonika/README.md

-# ES5toES6
+# Harmonika

-**ES5toES6** parse your ES5 code to ES6.
-Based on existing project with the same purpose [xto6](https://github.com/mohebifar/xto6) with additional on-going features.
+**Harmonika** parse your Closure code to ES6.
+Based on existing project with the same purpose [xto6](https://github.com/mohebifar/xto6) with additional on-going features to support Closure.

 ## Usage
 Clone this project